-Susan Meeler is an Advisor for First and Second Year Experience at Florida Institute of Technology in Melbourne, Florida.
-She graduated with a Master of Arts in English Literature from the University of South Florida in May of 2019.
-Along with her advising position, she also teaches courses on University Experience about resources and opportunities to take advantage of during a student's first year at Florida Tech while connecting with both classmates and the campus community.
+Susan Meeler is an advisor for first and second year experience at Florida Institute of Technology in Melbourne, Florida.
+She graduated with a master of arts in English with a concentration in literature from the University of South Florida in May of 2019.
+Along with her advising position, she also teaches courses on university experience about resources and opportunities to take advantage of during a student's first year at Florida Tech while connecting with both classmates and the campus community.

 What is your position now?